kingwill101/drun/README.md

-# drun - Cargo-style Script Runner for Dart
+# dartrun - Cargo-style Script Runner for Dart

-`drun` is a Cargo-inspired script runner for Dart that allows you to run single-file Dart scripts with embedded dependency manifests.
-Just like `cargo-script` or Rust's RFC 3424, `drun` materializes temporary packages, caches build artifacts, and provides near-zero startup time for subsequent runs.
+`dartrun` is a Cargo-inspired script runner for Dart that allows you to run single-file Dart scripts with embedded dependency manifests.
+Just like `cargo-script` or Rust's RFC 3424, `dartrun` materializes temporary packages, caches build artifacts, and provides near-zero startup time for subsequent runs.

 ## Features